Stafford

 Stafford has seen below average employment performance when compared to national benchmarks

-Stafford's workforce is highly educated with strong professional services representation.
-The unemployment rate was 5.9% in the past year, showing an estimated employment growth of 11.0%.
+Stafford's workforce is highly educated with professional services well-represented.
+As of September 2025, the unemployment rate was 5.9%.
+Over the past year, employment grew by an estimated 11.0%.

 Frequently Asked Questions - Employment